-After having had three of them, it is a promise.
+Have you decided to get an Airedale Terrier?
+You are going to have your hands full.
 On the other hand, they are smart, loyal, affectionate, and impish clowns.
-It is worth the effort to train them, because they are a wonderful breed if you take charge firmly and early.
+It is worth the effort to train them because they are a wonderful breed if you take charge firmly and early.

 For all of their wonderful traits, they have others that can drive you to into therapy.
-They are extremely intelligent, very strong, fearless and stubborn.
+They are extremely intelligent, very strong, fearless, and stubborn.
 After all, they were bred to hunt badgers, just about some of the meanest, most aggressive and dangerous animals on the planet.
-To an Airedale, that is like the ideal game.
+To an Airedale, that is the ideal game.

-They are so tough and courageous, in fact, that in World War I they were used as dispatch carriers to send messages to other neighboring troops because they could sustain an injury and still reach their target.
+They are so tough and courageous, in fact, that in World War I, they were used as dispatch carriers to send messages to other neighboring troops because they could sustain an injury and still reach their target.

 It is hard to believe that the cute little bundle of wiry black fur could ever be your worst nightmare.
 Unless you establish control early and firmly, that is exactly what that adorable puppy will become.

 What fun to come home from a long day at work to find part of your home ravaged.
 My second Airedale, even after being fully trained, accidentally managed to lock himself in an interior bathroom with no windows.
-In panic, he clawed down the bottom half of a solid wood door.
+In a panic, he clawed down the bottom half of a solid wood door.
 It takes a very strong and very determined animal to accomplish that feat, but that is classic Airedale.
-The telltale “warm spot” on the couch meant that afterwards he calmly and imperiously returned to lounging on the couch once he had gotten free.
+The telltale “warm spot” on the couch meant that afterward he calmly and imperiously returned to lounging on the couch once he had gotten free.

 I installed a door that could not lock involuntarily.

-My third Airedale, in a burst of energy tripped on the cord of a halogen lamp, causing it to set the couch on fire before I returned to the room.
+My third Airedale, in a burst of energy, tripped on the cord of a halogen lamp, causing it to set the couch on fire before I returned to the room.
 Not thinking, I told the 911 dispatcher that my dog set the couch on fire.
-The five firemen who arrived to be sure the fire was out were quite amused and could not resist asking me “Lady does your dog smoke?”
+The five firemen who arrived to be sure the fire was out were quite amused and could not resist asking me, “Lady does your dog smoke?”
 As I explained: “Not yet, he is still underage.”

 I moved the lamp.

-But since he seemed more exuberant than most, I promptly enrolled him in obedience classes, where he flunked out.
-Well, not exactly. . . .
-It was so embarrassing to take him to class, I opted for home schooling.
+But, since he seemed more exuberant than most, I promptly enrolled him in obedience classes, where he flunked out.
+Well, not exactly.
+It was so embarrassing to take him to class, I opted for homeschooling.
 Being around a room full of dogs was more fun than he could stand.
-Rather than participate in class lessons he would immediately begin leaping wildly with delight, leaving me to weather the cold glances of those with less obviously disobedient beasts.
+Rather than participate in class lessons, he would immediately begin leaping wildly with delight, leaving me to weather the cold glances of those with less obviously disobedient beasts.